KyleBurgi/SeniorProject_Parallel/README.md

 - TO BE COMPLETED: April 15th

 # EwuConnect.Web
-- NEED TO LEARN MORE AND START TO GET TO VIEW
+- NEED TO LEARN MORE AND IN ORDER TO START VIEW SIDE OF THINGS
 	- Timeline for start, April 1st

 ## Helpful Links